-Many organizations that continue to rely on outdated HMI/SCADA systems are missing opportunities to improve their operational efficiency and agility.
-They simply can no longer ignore the cost of ineffective operations, as a growing number of organizations continue to invest in industrial transformation initiatives.
+Many utilities that continue to rely on outdated HMI/SCADA systems are missing opportunities to improve their operational efficiency and agility.
+As they work to tackle increasing service demands driven by rapid urbanization, climate change, and aging infrastructure, they simply can no longer ignore the cost of ineffective operations.
 To avert the opportunity costs associated with relying on outdated HMI/SCADA systems and outmoded approaches to operations control, organizational decision-makers must consider: Is our HMI/SCADA suited to our current and future operations?